 Teachers will develop and strengthen their knowledge of algebra and trigonometry.
-Every 2-3 years.
-3 Credits

 MT-930 Mathematical Modeling for Middle and High School Teachers

 This course focuses on mathematical modeling techniques for Middle and High School teachers.
 Students will strengthen and expand their knowledge of algebra and its applications to a variety of situations and models.